Mark McGowan: Leader of the Opposition

 After Labor's defeat at the 2008 election, Alan Carpenter resigned as Leader of the Labor Party in Western Australia; McGowan was considered one of several contenders to replace him, but he chose not to run, instead supporting the eventual winner Eric Ripper, who was elected unopposed.
 McGowan did choose to contest the election for Deputy Leader, but lost to newcomer Roger Cook by 30 votes to 9.
 Ripper appointed McGowan to the Shadow Ministry as Shadow Minister for State Development, Trade, Planning, Housing and Works, and was also appointed as Manager of Opposition Business in the Legislative Assembly.

 On 17 January 2012, following declining performances in opinion polls, Eric Ripper announced that he would resign as Leader of the Opposition.
 At a caucus meeting on 23 January, McGowan was elected unopposed as Ripper's successor, becoming Leader of the Opposition.
 Despite an initial improvement in Labor's standing in opinion polls, Labor ultimately suffered a 5.4 percent swing against it at the 2013 election, losing five seats.
 Despite this, McGowan was not blamed for the loss, and was unanimously confirmed as party leader by his colleagues.

 After Labor's 2013 defeat, McGowan launched a "listening tour" of the state, pledging that he would enact policy reforms to address the reasons for Labor suffering two defeats in a row.
 Soon after this process, opinion polls began to show increasingly large swings of support away from the second-term Barnett Government.
-By 2015, McGowan had reached a comfortable lead in polls as preferred Premier of Western Australia, and retained this position until the following election.
+By 2015, polls began to report McGowan had a more comfortable lead as preferred Premier of Western Australia.

+Leadership challenge

+In early 2016, McGowan’s leadership was briefly challenged by former federal minister Stephen Smith, who stated he had been approached by both frontbenchers and backbenchers to lead the party to the upcoming 2017 election.
+Smith argued that Labor needed a higher-profile figure to achieve the swing required to form government.
+However, the Labor shadow cabinet issued a unanimous statement of support for McGowan and urged Smith to withdraw.
+The challenge was publicly criticised by a number of senior Labor figures as a destabilising “vanity project”, and McGowan received backing from former federal Labor leader Kim Beazley, who described him as someone who could “deliver a government”.
+Smith withdrew his bid after it became clear he lacked sufficient caucus support, and McGowan emerged from the episode with strengthened internal backing.